-If you think this little ditty is actually about gardening, you'd be dead wrong - as dead as the Protestant Queen Mary I, executed for her attempt to restore Catholicism as the national religion of England.
+If you think this little ditty is actually about gardening, you'd be wrong.
+The contrary Mary of the title is Queen Mary I, AKA Mary Tudor, who during her reign attempted to restore Catholicism as the national religion of England.
+She came to be known as "Bloody Mary" for apparently persecuting Protestants.

 Whatever the origins of this song, the lyrics alone are quite terrifying when you stop and think about them: